TacticalMetaphysics/LiSE/README.md

 Get effects to do more than open and close menus.

-Get events and schedules working, so that the UI can use them for anything.
+Get events and schedules working.

 That last calls for a main loop--for the game state only, not the UI--that polls the schedule, calls the events that are happening, and